FlaviaMorgulis/FlaviaMorgulis/README.md

 ### 🔨 Projects in Progress

+linux-devops-python-platform

 New Portfolio Website with bot - built with Flask

-Portfolio Website – Showcasing projects and skills.

-Expenses Tracker – Team project built with Flask, incorporating Git for agile workflow.
+Expenses Tracker – Team project built with Flask and SQL alchemy

 ### 📫 Contact